Travelling the world is a dream come true. There are ...

 An Electronic Health Record (EHR) allows the patient and their doctor to have permanent access to patient data, eg diagnostics, chronic diseases, cardiac waveforms, and previous prescriptions.
 This can help improve the interaction between the doctor and patient for more productive delivery of care.
 An EHR can also reduce the number of papers you have to bring with you when visiting your doctor.
 Moreover, various healthcare providers can now access a patient’s medical information through a shared EHR, which is supported by a mobile app.

-Health-tracking apps can track blood pressure, heart rate, sleep period, distance covered, and number of steps taken with accuracy.
+Health-tracking apps provide numerous benefits for both individuals and the healthcare industry.
+For example, they can track blood pressure, heart rate, sleep period, distance covered, and number of steps taken with accuracy.
 They can also let you see the data in a readable form, save the data, do a statistical analysis of the data, compare your results with standard results, and provide advice for improving your health results.

 Therapeutic apps, also known as digiceuticals, help to improve health and wellness.
 They’ve been tested for efficacy by regulatory bodies like the Therapeutic Goods Administration (TGA).
 Therapeutic apps are prescribed by medical practitioners together with normal methods of treatment and are clinically validated for their purpose.
 They can be used to help people with chronic pain, asthma, or attention-deficit hyperactivity disorder (ADHD).